nicolashery/mac-dev-setup/README.md

 In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
 But feel free to use whichever you prefer.

+To install MySQL Workbench run:

+    $ brew install Caskroom/cask/mysqlworkbench

-You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)
+You can also find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

 ## Node.js